timeitel/player-profile/README.md

-# Poker Night
+# Profile Screen

-A mobile app for counting the amounts of chips and total chip value within a picture as well as a scoreboard.
+A stateful widget for updating the winnings count of a player in a poker tournament.